zajitschek/metaanalysis/chapters/chapter2.md

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)

-We can easily translate our final search string from Scopus into Web of Science (WoS) **Advanced Search** (you can read more about the syntax here: https://images.webofknowledge.com/images/help/WOS/hs_search_operators.html).
+We can easily translate our final search string from Scopus into Web of Science (WoS) **Advanced Search** (you can read more about the syntax [here](https://images.webofknowledge.com/images/help/WOS/hs_search_operators.html).
 Run this search string:
 *TS = (( ( "terminal investment" OR "reproductive effort" ) AND ( "immune challeng\*"  OR  "immunochalleng\*"  OR  "infect\*"  ) ) NOT ( load OR human OR people ) )*
 (approx. 249 hits - more than from Scopus).
 WoS stores your search history and also which sub-data bases were included in the search: Indexes=SCI-EXPANDED, SSCI, A&HCI, CPCI-S, CPCI-SSH, BKCI-S, BKCI-SSH, ESCI, CCR-EXPANDED, IC Timespan=All years" (you can restrict these in the Advanced Search).